yochaigal/cairn/wip/2e/downtime.md

 A few weeks later, the player asks if their character can volunteer for a _Order_ mission.
 The **Warden** informs the player that there is an upcoming escort through the swamps of **Falal-hall**, but as this **Milestone** carries some risk the scenario will need to play out in a regular session.
 The player (along with the rest of the group) agrees.
 In the next play session, the entire party joins the mission, which results in a nearly fatal encounter with a bog demon.
 Nevertheless, the player marks off their next **Milestone**.

 The Warden then describes the formal presentation that all cadets must endure: a two-day affair of pomp and finery.
 The player suggests that perhaps the invitation from their **Seneschal** friend might help smooth things along?
 The Warden agrees that this is at least possible, though the consequences might be embarrasing.
 The player rolls a **WIL** save: a **success**!
 The Warden announces that once word of their friendship with a higher-ranking official was confirmed, they were hastily thrown a uniform, a new shield (+1) Armor, and a fine short sword (d6) along with full **Protector** status.
 Along with support at any _Order_ outpost, the character receives a stipend of 5gp per day while working on _Order_ business.
 They are ordered to check in with their local **Precept** once a week whenever possible.
 They cannot refuse a direct order, but all _Order_ missions are otherwise optional.
 They are expected to answer the call to battle when it comes.

+### Revelry

+A character may choose to spread news of their exploits through drinks and charm.
+Flush with gold, they feast and laugh in tavern, palace, or glen.